josesepulvedapino/josesepulvedapino/README.md

 free platform displaying daily wholesale prices for fruits and vegetables across 11 chilean markets including lo valledor and vega central. data sourced from odepa's official daily bulletins, showing minimum, maximum, and average prices with transaction volumes. built to make government agricultural data accessible to farmers, vendors, and consumers.

 ### [defca.app](https://defca.app)
-ai-powered agricultural health platform for chilean farmers. upload a photo and get instant disease diagnosis with treatment recommendations. features include farm mapping with gps/drone support, field activity logging with geolocation, and an ai assistant trained on official inia and sag documentation. works offline with automatic sync — built for real field conditions.
+ai powered agricultural health platform for chilean farmers. upload a photo and get instant disease diagnosis with treatment recommendations. features include farm mapping with gps and drone support, field activity logging with geolocation, and an ai assistant trained on official inia and sag documentation. works offline with automatic sync, built for real field conditions.

 ---